5argon/arkham-starter/sveltekit/src/lib/md/upgrade.md

 An example is that you would like to express branching path of plans, and therefore 2 divider should start from the same number of cumulative XP from the previous section.
 Or you can also position divider on top, and enter negative number to express that you have some spare XP from the start. (e.g. In the Thick of It, Parallel Roland.)

 ## Exporting

+Many things are draft of the complete feature, right now you cannot actually adjust the exporting this much just yet...

 Adjust several exporting options here and you will see the export result updated below.
 Copy the text and paste in your ArkhamDB deck guide.
 Currently there is no emulated ArkhamDB preview of export result, please see it in ArkhamDB directly after pasting.